dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

-# 4.14.0-RC1
+# 4.14.0-RC2

 ###### What's new
 - Merchants can now sync all types of automations by store (previously the sync worked by website).
-We've extensively rewritten the code for automation enrolment, including the handling of pending contacts, and updating data fields.
+We've modified the code for automation enrolment, including the handling of pending contacts, and updating data fields.

 ###### Improvements
 - `ImporterReportHandler` now uses a newer unsubscribeByWebsiteAndStore() method, for scope-aware unsubscribes.